Blogs

 What's a wheelchair ramp really going to cost me?

-Small portable ramps run $100-500.
-Threshold ramps cost $50-200.
-Modular aluminium ramps cost $100-150 per foot installed.
-So a typical 24-foot ramp runs $2,400-3,600.
-Wood costs less upfront ($70-100 per foot), but you'll spend hundreds yearly on maintenance.
+Small portable ramps run $100 to $500.
+Threshold ramps cost $50 to $200.
+Modular aluminum ramps cost $100 to $150 per foot installed, so a typical 24-foot ramp runs $2,400 to $3,600.
+Wood costs less upfront ($70 to $100 per foot), but you'll spend hundreds yearly on maintenance.

 How do I keep my ramp safe in Massachusetts winters?